Why TRADITIONS Matter

 Just last week I had some of my friends over for an impromptu holiday party.
 I try to do this every year.
 In order to keep the stress level down, I make it casual and last minute so I don’t set any expectations for myself.
 If the party is planned, I often spend too much time fretting about it.
 Impromptu gatherings are often time ideal.

 The best part of the party is that my friends brought friends so it was a great chance to meet lots of new gals that live near me.
+What would we do without our girlfriends.
+So grab your tribe of gal pals (the ones that stick together and support you like a female elephant herd)

 8. Cooking And Baking Class